padrinobook/padrinobook/chapters/creating_the_application.md

 ### CSS Design Using Twitter Bootstrap

-The guys at Twitter were kind enough to make their CSS framework **Twitter Bootstrap** available for everyone to use.
-It is available from Github at [public repository on Github](https://github.com/twitter/bootstrap/ "repository on Github").
+The guys at Twitter were kind enough to make their CSS framework [Twitter Bootstrap](https://github.com/twitter/bootstrap/ "Twitter Bootstrap") available for everyone to use.

 Padrino itself also provides built-in templates for common tasks done on web app.
-These [padrino-recipes](https://github.com/padrino/padrino-recipes) help you saving time by not reinventing the wheel.
-Thanks to [@arthur_chiu](http://twitter.com/#!/arthur_chiu "@arthur_chiu"), we use his [bootstrap-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bootstrap_plugin.rb) by executing:
+These [padrino-recipes](https://github.com/padrino/padrino-recipes "Padrino recipes") help you saving time by not reinventing the wheel.
+Thanks to [@arthur_chiu](http://twitter.com/#!/arthur_chiu "@arthur_chiu"), we use his [bootstrap-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bootstrap_plugin.rb "bootstrap plugin") by executing:

 ```sh